Literature, Media, and Writing Courses

 Being a literary, film, and media critic requires thinking about how and why we read and consume narrative arts.
 This course introduces critical approaches to literature, film, and other media as well as essential methods of academic research.
 Students will develop analytical viewing, reading, writing, and research skills that will prepare them for advanced levels of literary and media scholarship.
 Students will also begin identifying the basic aims and concepts underlying interpretive theories such as feminism, critical race theory, and disability theory, articulating the similarities and differences among them, and reflecting on the implications of interpreting works through various lenses.

-Students learn the building blocks of creative writing--including diction, figurative language, narrative, imagery, point of view, meter, and form--by reading examples of professional writing, writing short stories and poems of their own, and meeting visiting writers.
-This workshop course emphasizes experimentation and imitation and is designed to expand the students' repertoire of literary technique.
+Students learn the building blocks of creative writing--including diction, figurative language, narrative, imagery, point of view, meter, and form--by reading and analyzing contemporary literature, writing in response to weekly prompts, and meeting visiting writers.
+This workshop course is designed to expand the students' repertoire of literary technique through reading, experimentation, feedback, and revision.
 Strongly recommended as a prerequisite to other creative writing courses.
+(WCore: CE)

 LMW-300: Special Topics in Periods and Movements (Credits: 1 to 4)